DipsyHou/MC-ClassWars-Core/README.md

 ## Tips:

-- Use `F3+T` in game to reload datapacks after installation
+- Use command `/reload` in game to reload datapacks after installation
 - For multiplayer, ensure the datapack is installed server-side
 - Simply delete the pack from `datapacks` folder to remove completely